Nuvoton-Israel/igps-npcm8xx/README.md

 python ./UpdateInputsBinaries_%Chip*_%Board%.py
 python ./GenerateAll.py
 ```
-Chip:  A2\A1\Z1 device.
+Chip:  Z1\A1\A2 device.
-Board: SVB\EB are currently supported.
+Board: SVB\EB\DC-SCM are currently supported.

 Note: UpdateInputBinaries*.bat resets all the images and xml files inside py_scripts\ImageGeneration\inputs folder.
 After that users can override the existing files in inputs folder, or use as is.